-Last-instar larvae of S. nonagrioides and O. nubilalis were collected from three sampling zones for each species in the North-eastern Spain (NE Spain), each zone comprising at least three maize fields located as close together as possible.
-A minimum of 1000 larvae were targeted for collection per species, about 350 larvae collected in each of the three sampling zones and, if possible, a minimum of 50 larvae per maize field.
-However, due to the habitual high mortality rates of field larvae when kept in the laboratory, an effort has been made to collect as many larvae as possible to achieve the target for maximum detection threshold for resistance allele frequency of 3%.
+A minimum of 1000 larvae were initially targeted for collection per species, about 350 larvae collected in each of the three sampling zones and, if possible, a minimum of 50 larvae per maize field.
+However, due to the mortality rates observed in field larvae when kept in the laboratory, an effort has been made to collect as many larvae as possible to achieve the target for maximum detection threshold for resistance allele frequency of 3%.

 The process of identifying fields for insect collection starts by contacting local field technicians of seed companies that commercialize MON 810 in Spain.
-They are asked if they are aware of the presence of corn borers (Sesamia and/or Ostrinia) in the area to be sampled, for which they may consult a number of growers about the detection of corn borer damage in their fields.
-When that is the case, the growers are asked for permission to enter their fields during one to three days to collect larvae, which requires destructive sampling of the maize stalk.
+They are asked if they are aware of the presence of corn borers in the area to be sampled, for which they may consult a number of growers about the detection of corn borer damage in their fields.
+When that is the case, the growers are asked for permission to enter their fields to collect larvae, which requires destructive sampling of the maize stalk.
 The amount of maize plants used depends on the presence of one or two species, the severity of the attack, etc.

-Last-instar larvae of both corn borers were collected following standard operative procedures (SOP) of each species (EuropaBio, 2017).
-The samples were collected at the end of the maize-growing season, during September and October 2021, from refuges and fields of conventional maize adjacent to MON 810 maize, by cutting the stalk of the maize plants and taking only one larvae of each species per plant to avoid collecting siblings.
+Last-instar larvae of both corn borers were collected following standard operative procedures (SOP) of each species (CropLife Europe, 2023).
+The samples were collected at the end of the maize-growing season, during September and October 2022, from refuges and fields of conventional maize adjacent to MON 810 maize.
+This is carried out cutting the stalk of the maize plants and taking only one larvae of each species per plant to avoid collecting siblings.